Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do I calculate my PPP loan amount?

 The formula you use to calculate your loan amount depends on what type of business you have and how you pay your taxes.
-Generally, you need to complete your 2019 taxes before you can calculate your loan amount.
+While you don't need to file your taxes before you apply, you should use the information you plan on submitting to the IRS.

 Independent contractors or self-employed individuals with no employees